Transformational

 Doctor of Clinical Social Work

-I have been working as a clinical social worker in New Mexico since 2012 and a social work educator since 2021.
-I also enjoy being an educator, holding space for community care, and participating in mutual aid.
+My name is Ennis (In-is) and am a euro-descended setter who grew up on Kumeyaay lands (aka San Diego, CA).
+My values ask for me to do my best and to try harder to be in right relationship with community.
+I've been working as a clinical social worker in New Mexico since 2012 and a social work educator since 2021.
+I consider myself a lifelong learner of multistoried histories and living traditions.
+I enjoy holding space for community care and participating in mutual aid.
 A love for the natural world was instilled in me at a young age.
-I always look forward to walks in the Bosque, through neighborhoods, around parks, the foothills, and in the mountain forests.
-I consider myself a lifelong learner of astrologies, multistoried histories, and living traditions.
-My values ask for me to do my best and to try harder to be in right relationship with community.
+I always look forward to walks with friends and family in the Bosque, through neighborhoods, around parks, the foothills, and in the mountain forests.

 Professional Credentials